-The outpatient subspecialty clinics include, reproductive endocrinology, colposcopy with LEEP, urogynecology with urodynamic testing capability and gynecological oncology, including medical chemotherapy and pediatric and adolescent gynecology.
+The outpatient subspecialty clinics include, reproductive endocrinology, colposcopy with LEEP, urogynecology with urodynamic testing capability, minor office surgery and gynecological oncology, including medical chemotherapy and pediatric and adolescent gynecology.
 Supervised by subspecialists and faculty with areas of particular expertise, these clinics provide a multidisciplinary approach for patient care on the residents’ service.

 Diverse Inpatient Experience.

-WellSpan York Hospital's inpatient obstetrical services is housed in a state-of-the-art LDR/LDRP facility which includes two Cesarean section rooms, one intensive care room and the latest computer technology.
+WellSpan York Hospital's inpatient obstetrical services is housed in a LDR facility which includes two Cesarean section rooms, one intensive care room and the latest computer technology.

 A Strong Academic Foundation Enhances the Resident Clinical Experience.